Kappa-Dev/KappaTools/docs/tutorial.rst

 As we can see, the system has produced polymers!
 Instead of having dimers, we have much bigger oligomers.
 How did this happen?
-Well, when we made the rules, we did only mentioned some sites.
-For example, the binding of Prot1 and Prot2 only mentions their P2 and P1 sites.
-Thus event is independent of whatever else may be happening to the other sites, those that go unmentioned.
-This illustrates Kappa's don't care, don't write philosophy.
-We only write the sites that we care about, and by omitting everything we don't care about, claim independence of it.
+Well, when we made the rules, we only mentioned some sites.
+For example, the binding of ``Prot1`` and ``Prot2`` only mentions their ``P2`` and ``P1`` sites; it says nothing about their respective ``P3`` sites.
+Thus, this event is independent of whatever is the state of those ``P3`` sites.
+If there are two dimers, say ``P1.P3`` and ``P2.P3``, those ``P1`` and ``P2`` can bind to generate the ``P3.P1.P2.P3`` tetramer, and so on.

+In Kappa, we only write the sites that we care about, and by omitting everything we don't care about, claim independence of it.
 Our three dimerization events are therefore all independent, so there are no geometric constraints.

+This illustrates a consequence of Kappa's don't care, don't write philosophy.
+If the mechanism we are trying to express states only that those bonds depend on those sites, the system does indeed have the capacity to oligomerize, even if the modeler did not write that in.

-If we wanted a system with geometric constrains, that means the sites would be constrained.
-To make a 3 agent system where the biggest entity is the trimer, one would have to write the collision events of the respective obligate monomers, in addition to the collision events of monomers with dimers.
+If we wanted a system with geometric constrains, that means the sites would be constrained to each other's bond-state.
+To make a 3 agent system where the biggest entity is the trimer, one would have to write the 3 possible collision events of the respective obligate monomers, in addition to the 3 collision events of the monomers with the compatible dimers.
 In effect, one ends up writting molecular species (i.e. where every site is declared) instead of patterns (i.e. where some things are omitted for independence), to include the geometric constrains.